9 Best In Ear Monitors Under $100 (Bass, Audiophile 2026)

 Conclusion:

 After trying all these budget-friendly IEMs, I can say confidently that you don’t have to spend hundreds to get great sound.
-Each of the above picks excels in its own niche.
-For bass and gaming, the KZ ZS10 Pro and BASN MMCX Triple deliver muscle and excitement.
-For professional music monitoring, the Sennheiser IE 100 PRO and BASN BMaster offer clarity and balanced accuracy.
+Each of the above picks of best iem under 100 excels in its own niche.
+For bass KZ ZAR and KZ Zas are great options and for gaming, the KZ ZS10 Pro and BASN MMCX Triple deliver muscle and excitement.
+For professional music monitoring, the KZ ZS10 Pro, and BASN BMaster offer clarity and balanced accuracy.

-If you want a bit of everything, the versatile Truthear BLUE2 and AS16 PRO give you deep lows and sparkling detail, perfect if you love audiophile-grade sound on a budget.
-And the Shure SE215 PRO stands as a rock-solid all-rounder with its reliable isolation and warm sound.
+If you want a bit of everything, the versatile Truthear BLUE2 and Linsoul Kefine Klean give you deep lows and sparkling detail, perfect if you love audiophile-grade sound on a budget.
+And the Linsoul SIMGOT EG280 stands as a rock-solid all-rounder with its reliable isolation and warm sound.

 Oliver Dules